Silver0524/NCAA-Wrestling-Predictor/README.md

 Currently working on:

-- 📅 Adding capability to scrape new matches once the season begins
+- 🛠 Rescraping full dataset and cleaning data
-- 🛠 Scraping full dataset and engineering features
+- 📒 Updating README to reflect new folder structure

 ## 📌 Features